couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 There are two options to include the Client SDK in your project.
 You can either manually include all dependencies in your `CLASSPATH` or if you want it to be easier, you can use [Maven](http://maven.apache.org/).
+Since the `1.2.0` release, all couchbase related dependencies get published to [Maven Central](http://search.maven.org/).

-To include the libraries directly in your project, [download](http://www.couchbase.com/develop/java/current) the archive and add all `jar` files to your `CLASSPATH` of the system/project.
+To include the libraries directly in your project, [download](http://www.couchbase.com/communities/java/getting-started) the archive and add all `jar` files to your `CLASSPATH` of the system/project.
 Most IDEs also enable you add specific `jar` files to your project.
 Make sure you add the following dependencies in your `CLASSPATH` :

- * couchbase-client-1.1.5.jar, or latest version available
+ * couchbase-client-1.2.1.jar, or latest version available

- * spymemcached-2.8.12.jar
+ * spymemcached-2.10.1.jar

  * commons-codec-1.5.jar